NORDUnet/opennsa/docs/config.md

 ```

-Each line describes a port.
+Each line describes an STP (NSI term).
+An STP is more or less the same as a

-* Type
+port.
+Note that two STPs can point to the same underlying interface / port,
+which can occasionally be useful (you will probably know if this happens).
+OpenNSA does reservations on the interface resources internally, to ensure that
+resource do not get double booked.

+## NRM Configuration options

-The port type.
+`type`  : The port type.
 Only ethernet is recognized at the moment.
-Bidirectional is implied here.
+          Bidirectional is implied.

-* Name

-The name of the port.
-The port address will be a URN with the network and port name in it.
+`name`  : The name of the STP.
+The STP address will be a URN with the network and name in it.

-* Remote

-The network and port the port is connected to.
+` Remote`   : The network and port the port is connected to.
 Format:

-network#port(-inprefix|-outprefix)
+              `network#port(-inprefix|-outprefix)`

-Use '-' if not connected to any network (local termination port).
+              Use '-' if not connected to any network (termination inside the network).

-* Label

-Port configuration options.
-Only VLANs supported for now.
+`label` : STP configuration options.
+Currently `vlan` and `mpls` are supported.
+          Note that not all backend support those.
 Can specify single values and ranges.
 Comma seperated.

-Use '-' if no labels are to be used (i.e., trunk for vlan).
+          Use '-' if no labels are to be used (i.e., ethernet trunk).

-* Bandwidth

-The available bandwidth on the port (or the bandwidth that is available to OpenNSA).
+`bandwidth` : The available bandwidth on the port (or the bandwidth that is

-* Interface
+              available to OpenNSA on the port).

-The port on the corresponding NRM / network equipment.
+`interface` : The interface / port on the network device.

-* Attributes

-A list of comma seperated attributes that describes security attributes or
+`attributes` : A list of comma seperated attributes that describes security
-policies for the port.
-Security attributes always have the form 'key=value',
+               attributes or policies for the port.
+Security attributes always have the form
-otherwise it is a policy.
-Despite the name, security attributes are not very
+              `key=value`, otherwise it is a policy.
+Despite the name, security attributes
-secure.
+               are not very secure.

                The hostdn will match against the hostname of a certificate.
 For this to work
                OpenNSA must be configured to run with TLS (see docs/tls-guide).

-The only supported policy at the moment as restricttransit (OpenNSA will _NOT_
+               The only supported policy at the moment is `restricttransit`.
+If
-allow ports that both have restricttransit cannot be connected).
+               two ports both have the `restricttransit` attribute, connecions
+               between the two will not be allowed.